3ddP/sigmasense-topics/_posts/2023-10-18-SmartInspect.md

   * familiarity with some software development tools, such as Git or unittest
   * familiarity with ultrasound

+Alternatively:
+* Fresh students with fewer/none of the prerequisites can also be considered if they are willing to learn and collaborate with us over a longer time period.

 ### You will learn with us
 * Advanced ultrasound imaging
 * Python libraries for scientific data analysis, e.g. Numpy, SciPy Matplotlib, etc.